Structured Interview – A Five Step Guide

 Closed-ended questions usually lead to content analysis, conducted in the following way:

-• Count the occurrences of the phrases, concepts, subjects, or words to quantify the categories chosen during the coding stage
+• Count the occurrences of the phrases, concepts, subjects, or words to quantify the categories chosen during the coding stage.

-• Organize and summarize the information using descriptive analysis after coding
+• Organize and summarize the information using descriptive analysis after coding.

-• Use inferential statistics to conclude your hypothesis and make future predictions
+• Use inferential statistics to conclude your hypothesis and make future predictions.

 Example

-Interview methodology for a research paper:
+Interview for a research paper:

 Let’s say you attend college and you’re passionate about healthcare matters.
 You think there may be a difference in perceptions because there are international students.
 Specifically, you hypothesize that these students may find the options of healthcare in the U.K. less satisfying.